All You Need To Know About Composting & How To Make Yours

 24. Spent bulbs that you used for forcing indoors

-25. Old dried herbs and spices that have lost their flavor
+25. Old dried herbs and spices that have lost their flavour

 26. Eggshells

 You may be wondering what coffee brown is doing on a “green” list.
-It’s good to note that the term green is not limited to green-colored items.
-Any plant matter, regardless of its color, can be considered a green if it’s rich in nitrogen.
+It’s good to note that the term green is not limited to green-coloured items.
+Any plant matter, regardless of its colour, can be considered green if it’s rich in nitrogen.

 2. Browns for Your Compost